Wisconsin's 21st Senate district: Boundaries

 For most of the 20th century, the district covered the city of Racine and Racine County, in southeastern Wisconsin, within the boundaries of the 1st Congressional District.

 In redistricting after the 2010 census, the city of Racine was mostly removed and rural and suburban portions of Kenosha County were added to the district, turning the 21st into a safe Republican seat.

+The 2024 redistricting again dramatically reshaped the district, removing all of Kenosha County and most of Racine County.
+The district instead moved back into the city of Racine, comprising the city's north side and stretching north into southwest Milwaukee County.
+Under the new map, it is projected to be one of the most competitive districts in the state Senate.

 Past senators

 The 21st senate district has had several notable officeholders, including American Civil War General John Azor Kellogg and Wisconsin Governors Coles Bashford and Walter Samuel Goodland.

 A list of all previous senators from this district: